EngineeringLast Updated Aug 5, 20247 min read

 We looked at many different methods you can employ to help secure your infrastructure and applications.

-• Implementing several layers of defense works well, but remember the Swiss cheese model and be aware of potential holes in your security.
+• Implementing several layers of defense works well.
+Remember the Swiss cheese model and be aware of potential holes in your security.

 • Understand that humans are the biggest risk when it comes to security and automate your processes as much as possible.